ceford/cefjdemos-data-jdm-help-en/articles/joomla-update/joomla-update-options.md

 ### Automated Updates tab

+***Automated Updates are available from Joomla 5.4 onwards for sites that are publicly accessible on the internet.
+If your site is behind a firewall or not publicly accessible, such as a local test environment, you will need to update manually. ***

 ![Joomla Update Options Update Source](../../../en/images/joomla-update/joomla-update-options-automated-updates.png)

-- **Automated Update** When set to *Yes* your site will be updated to the latest version whenever it is available.
-This parameter can be configured on installation of a new Joomla site.
+- **Automated Update** When set to *Yes* your site will update automatically to the latest minor or patch release (including security patches) as soon as it becomes available.
+Major releases are not included.
 - **Update Token** This is a token that identifies this site.
 It is created by the remote Joomla update server and cannot be changed by the user.
-- **Last Checked** The last time your site communicated with the update server.
+- **Last Checked** The most recent date your site contacted the update server.
+- **Send Email to User Groups** All users in the selected groups will receive emails about successful or failed Automated Updates.
+If no users are found, the emails are sent to all Super Users.
+Recipients must have the Receive System Emails option enabled.

 Please use the *Toggle Inline Help* button for more details.